dr-scooby/Designs/README.md

 # Designs
-Coding Design patterns using Java
+Coding Design patterns using Java.
 This is the Factory design pattern.

 Definition: